EU AI Act Database Registration — What US Companies Need to Know

-What the EU database registration requirement means for US companies deploying high-risk AI before August 2026.
+What the EU database registration requirement means for US companies deploying high-risk AI — updated after the Digital Omnibus provisional agreement of 7 May 2026.

 The registration obligation